Newtonian (plain ol' inverse square) part

 The equatorial "bulge" (J2) terms, and the smaller J3 and J4 zonal terms, are included for the Earth, Mars, and all four gas giants, when within 0.015 AU of the planets in question.
 (J3 accounts for a planet being a little bit "pear-shaped".
 I don't know of a simple, non-mathematical way to explain J4.)
 This is, however, not the "whole story"; there are fairly elaborate models for the gravitational fields of all four inner planets and the Earth's moon, running (in some cases) to tens of thousands of terms.
 Such models also exist for Ceres and Vesta.

 The earth's J2 (the oblateness term) is, on occasion, important for asteroids.
 (Though note that we had to wait until 2011 for an object close enough and moving slowly enough for J2 to have an observable effect.)
 J2 is almost always important for earth-orbiting objects.
 I've never seen higher-terms matter for an asteroid, but they often matter for artificial satellites.
 Find_Orb (as of January 2017) handles these terms, adding in more terms as an object gets closer to the earth, using some empirically derived methods to figure out just how many terms are needed at a given distance.

-As of April 2017, Find_Orb only handles some lower-order zonal terms (J2, J3, J4) for the moon and (non-Earth) planets.
+For the moon and non-Earth planets, Find_Orb only handles some lower-order zonal terms (J2, J3, J4).
 It actually wouldn't be all that hard to add in higher-order spherical harmonics for other objects (now that it's been done for the earth), but I'd want to have an object for which those effects would be measurable.
 Otherwise, I could add the force in with reversed sign or something like that and have no way of testing it.
 Quite good models exist for the gravitational fields of Mercury, Venus, Mars, and the moon, as well as for Vesta and Ceres, and the sun's J2 value has been determined.